bluebird75/luaunit/doc/4_reference_doc.rst

     Else, continue the test execution normally.

+.. _output-formats-details:

 Output formats details
 =======================

-To demonstrate the different output formats, we will take the example of the `Getting started with LuaUnit`_ section and add the following two failing cases:
+To demonstrate the different output formats, we will take the example of the :ref:`getting-started` section and add the following two failing cases:

 .. code-block:: lua